sparkouttech/ios_unit_testing_sample/README.md

 ### Running Unit Test in XCode

-Now that you have the unit test target in your project, you can run the tests from the menu bar with Product > Test or just use the keyboard shortcut:⌘U.
+Now that you have the unit test target in your project, you can run the tests from the menu bar with Product > Test or just use the keyboard shortcut:[⌘U]

-When the tests finish, you should see green checkmarks in the Test Navigatorin the left pane (⌘6) indicating that the tests passed.
+When the tests finish, you should see green checkmarks in the [Test Navigator] in the left pane [(⌘6)] indicating that the tests passed.

 ![](https://raw.githubusercontent.com/sparkouttech/ios_unit_testing_sample/master/unitest3.png)